rosestrauss1/School_District_Analysis/README.md

     - Scores by school spending

-    The scores by school spending are impacted because
+    The scores by school spending were impacted just in the 630-644 bin for spending per student.
+The changes were very slight, but indicate that the scores for the     spending per students was slightly lower for that spending range.

     - Scores by school size